Jclarke-1/merge-conflict1/README.md

 creating a merge conflict

 # Inception by Nolan Miller is overrated
-It was a total disaster!
+It was a total disaster!i dont get it can someone explain the entire movie plot